Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 When you get a quote for an exterior paint job, the final number is a combination of several key factors.
 It’s not just about the paint itself.
 The size of your home, the material on your walls, and even your zip code play a significant role in determining the total price.
 Understanding these elements will help you decode any estimate you receive and make a more informed decision for your home.
 From the prep work required for different siding materials to the quality of the paint you select, each choice has a direct impact on your budget.
 Let’s break down the four biggest variables that influence the cost of painting your home’s exterior.

-Your Home’s Size and Style
+How Your Home’s Size and Architecture Play a Role

 It makes sense that the bigger your house, the more it will cost to paint.
 A larger surface area requires more paint and, more importantly, more hours of labor.
 For a standard home, the cost can range anywhere from $3,000 to $10,000.
 But size isn’t the only thing that matters; the architectural style of your home is also a major factor.
 A simple, one-story ranch is much easier and faster to paint than a three-story Victorian with intricate trim, gables, and multiple dormers.
 The more complex the design, the more time painters will spend on detailed work, which drives up the labor cost.